 It’s not that this research isn’t useful in its own right.
 In my workshops and online courses, I talk a fair bit about the importance of not giving up on women who are having interventions such as induction of labour.
 I talk about the things that we can do to increase their chances of having a vaginal birth.
 And within that context I am always happy to see the publication of research which helps us better understand how we can do that.

 I am also respectful of the fact that many of the authors of such studies are not writing in their mother tongue.
 But just as I argued that we need to take care when using the term (or oxymoron) ‘natural induction’, I also want to argue that we need to take care not to use the word ‘spontaneous’ in conjunction with the word ‘induction’, or the action of using any drugs in an attempt to start labour.
 Saying that a pharmaceutical intervention leads to ‘spontaneous induction of labour’ is inaccurate, and we need to take care not to begin down such a slippery slope.

-And I do appreciate that, as a number of people have suggested, it may be of value to consider the use of cervical ripening agents separately from the use of synthetic oxytocin.
+And I do appreciate that, as a number of people have suggested, it may be of value to consider the use of cervical ripening agents separately from the use of intravenous oxytocin.
 But we still shouldn’t be applying the term ‘spontaneous’ (or natural) in a context where we are using any drugs or interventions in an attempt to bring on labour.

 Induction of labour isn’t a bad thing, if this is the result of a decision made by an informed woman who has decided it is right for her and her family within their individual and unique context.
 But we should call it what it is.
 There’s enough confusion out there already.